txt/fse16/lectures.md

     - but generally, more old than new data (exception: Mechanical Turk)
     - consider the use of surrogates (stand-ins for what you might want)
     - e.g. surrogate: "happiness" = rate at which folks quit

+# reserach methods

+parts of a paper

+- standfor intro
+- data section (context variables)
+- stats
+- validity

+# A vision of the future

+FSS taking over all. the london talk